Annex-Engineering/TradRack/docs/Quick_Start.md

 Insert the servo into the servo jig.
 You may need to rotate the servo horn around the servo spline by hand so that it is at the correct angle for the bearing to fit into the jig.
+The servo's wires should be exiting to the left to match the orientation in the image:

 ![Servo in jig](images/servo_in_jig.png?raw=true)